Most people think that there is only one types of surrogacy, but this is incorrect – there are several forms of surrogacy.

-Traditional surrogacy with donated sperm
+Traditional surrogacy with donated sperm:

 This involves Artificial Inseminating a traditional surrogate mother with sperm from a donor via IUI, or home insemination.
 With this process, the baby will be genetically linked to the sperm donor and the surrogate.

-Will The Surrogate Be Compensated?
+Types of Surrogacy: Will the Surrogate Be Compensated?

 From an economic perspective, surrogacy agreements can be classified into two categories:

-- Altruistic surrogacy
+- Altruistic surrogacy.

-- Compensated surrogacy
+- Compensated surrogacy.

 What is the difference?